St Michael's Church, North Rode

 St Michael's Church is in Church Lane, North Rode, Cheshire, England.
 It is an active Anglican parish church in the deanery of Macclesfield, the archdeaconry of Macclesfield, and the diocese of Chester.
 Its benefice is combined with those of St Mary the Virgin, Bosley, St Saviour, Wildboarclough, and St Michael, Wincle.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.
 The authors of the Buildings of England series describe it as "a charming estate church".

 History

 St Michael's was built in 1845–46, and designed by Charles and James Trubshaw.

+As of 2026 ST Michael's church was art risk of closure due to the low number of volunteers needed to run the church.

 Architecture

 Exterior

 The church is constructed in rubble stone with ashlar dressings, and has a tiled roof.
 Its plan consists of a four-bay nave, a south porch, a two-bay chancel with a vestry to the northeast, and a west tower.
 The tower has angle buttresses and a plain parapet.
 In the angle between the tower and the nave on the north side is a stair turret which rises above the height of the tower, and contains round-headed casement windows.
 On the west side of the tower is a doorway with a semicircular head in a loosely Romanesque style, which is decorated with spaced chevron motifs.
 Above the door is a two-light window in loosely Early English style, with a circular clock face above that.
 On each side of the top stage are three lancet bell openings.
 The south porch has a loosely Romanesque doorway, above which is a niche containing a statue of Saint Michael.
 The windows along the sides of the church are in Early English style.